ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

     {: pre}

 - Ensure that you review the precheck-related requirements in this topic before you trigger IPU.
 IPU runs directly on the source deployment and does not create a new instance.
 For customer safety, the service runs prechecks before the upgrade starts and blocks the operation if a risk is detected.
 In particular, verify the following items:
+  - Your deployment has at most 3 members.
   - Your deployment is in a healthy state.
   - Your deployment has at least 10% free disk space available.
 The default maximum allowed disk usage for IPU prechecks is 90%.
   - Your deployment is not under heavy I/O pressure.
 The default maximum allowed I/O utilization for IPU precheck is 90%.